In this article

 - 200 g blueberries

-- 1 tbsp cornflour or more flour for rolling
+- 1 tbsp cornflour or more flour for dusting

 Blueberry frosting